-- Students must complete all degree requirements within five academic years from the date they matriculate into the program. - Students wishing to take a leave of absence from the program must formally notify the director of graduate business programs. - Students not taking a course in a 12-month period are "suspended" from the program.
+- Students must complete all degree requirements within five academic years from the date they matriculate into the program. - Students wishing to take a leave of absence from the program must formally notify the director of graduate business programs. - Students not taking a course in a 24-month period are considered inactive.
 Students who wish to return must petition the graduate program director.